Lots of people have requested an update on my progress with the raw food diet. This seems like a good time, so here goes…

 I’ve cut back a lot on the bananas.
 I currently eat about 25-30 per week instead of 60-80 like I was earlier.
 Lately I’ve been enjoying a wider variety of fruits, including blueberries, blackberries, strawberries, raspberries, grapes, apples, oranges, and cherries.
 The cherries and grapes were especially good this week.

 I’ve been enjoying raw soups more often.
 I finally have a decent sense of what works well together and what doesn’t, so I just grab items from the fridge and concoct something different each time.
 Two days ago I made soup from avocado, tomato, celery, cucumber, green onion, water, and a little salt.
-I just threw everything into the Vitamix and blended it.
 It was creamy, delicious, and filling.

 Avocado, banana, and mango blended together is really good.
 I think a good ratio is one avocado, 1/2 banana, and one mango.
 Avocado seems to blend well with a variety of fruits.
 Avocado, strawberry, and some raw agave nectar blended together is very good.
 Some people don’t like blending fruit and fat, but it hasn’t been a problem for me so far.
 A little fat makes the meal more filling, so I don’t feel compelled to eat as often.
 As I type this, it’s been about 6-1/2 hours since I ate anything, and I’m not super hungry for dinner.